This probably isn’t the first cold calling post you’ve read. There are TONS of sales tips and techniques all over the Internet about cold calling.

 As we mentioned earlier, the job of a cold call is to sell the meeting.

-And to make a great pitch, a few wisely-placed discovery questions might help.
+And to make a great pitch, a few wisely-placed discovery questions might help engage your prospective customer.

-Intelligent pre-call research combined with a few economical questions is your best bet for getting there.
+Intelligent pre-call research combined with a few economic questions is your best bet for getting there.

 A strong sign that a cold call is going well (and that you have good discovery questions) is the rate of back and forth discussion.